Azure/azure-docs-sdk-java/docs-ref-conceptual/jdk/index.md

    * 100 percent open-source for its builds of OpenJDK.
    * Drop-in replacements for many Java SE distributions.
-   * JDK, JRE, and JRE-headless
+   * JDK, JRE, and JRE-headless.
-   * Java 7, 8, and 11
+   * Java 7, 8, and 11.
    * Verified compliant with the Java SE specifications that use the OpenJDK Community Technology Compatibility Kit (TCK).
    * As a developer, you continue to receive production updates for Java SE, including bug fixes, performance enhancements, and security patches for Java SE 7, 8, and 11.

 * Supported for multi-platform.
 Zulu supports binaries for multiple platforms and versions, including:

-   * Windows Client
+   * Windows client
      * 10
      * 8.1
      * 8, 7